seb1080/webOneBiteAtaTime/JS_ES6/ES6_note.md

 A pending Promise can eiter be fulfilled with a return value, or rejected with a reason (Error).

-js is a single threaded, bits of scripts can't run at the same time, they have to run one after another. js share a thread with the same queue as painting, updating styles and event handling.
-One of the activity will dealy the others one.
+JS is a single threaded, bits of scripts can't run at the same time, they have to run one after another.
+JS share a thread with the same queue as painting, updating styles and event handling.
+One of the activities will dealy the others one.

-asynchronous : In programming, asynchronous events are those occuring independently of the main program flow.
+Asynchronous : In programming, asynchronous events are those occuring independently of the main program flow.

 ```js
 // Fetching data using fetch that implement a Promise